 In the Issuer fails to convene a meeting of Noteholders when requested to do so in accordance with Section 12.1.1, the Collateral Agent may (and shall at the request of the relevant Noteholders) itself convene the relevant meeting.

-Quorum and Majority Requirements
+Quorum of Noteholders’ Meetings

 The meeting of Noteholders shall have quorum in case Noteholders holding in aggregate Notes with the Nominal Value representing more than 50% of the aggregate Nominal Value of all Notes are present at the meeting (excluding the Issuer and Related Parties holding any Notes).
 If the meeting of Noteholder’s does not have quorum, a new meeting of Noteholder’s shall be convened by notifying the Noteholders in accordance with Section 12.1.2 of these Terms, at least two (2) weeks in advance.
 Such repeated meeting of Noteholder’s shall have quorum if at least one (1) Noteholder other than the Issuer and Related Parties holding any Notes is present at the relevant meeting of Noteholders.

+Written voting procedure

+The Issuer may also, at its discretion, conduct adoption of a decision of the Noteholders or obtaining of a consent or waiver from the Noteholders or Majority Noteholders (as applicable) without convening a meeting of Noteholders, by way of written voting procedure.
+To conduct such written voting procedure, the Issuer shall notify the Noteholders of the written voting procedure by sending a notice to all Noteholders who appear as the holders of the Note in the Register at the close of settlement day of the Register one (1) Banking Days preceding the notice, by e-mail (to the email addresses notified by the Noteholders to it) or, in the absence of such email address, by post (to the address registered together with the securities or other accounts of the Noteholders, opened in the Register) or, in case the Notes are admitted to trading on Nasdaq Tallinn Stock Exchange, by publishing a market announcement on Nasdaq Tallinn Stock Exchange.
+The respective notice or market announcement (as applicable) shall be accompanied by a form of the voting ballot, which shall be filled in by the Noteholder and returned to the Issuer in accordance with the instructions set out in the notice or market announcement (as applicable).
+The term for submitting the votes by the Noteholders in the written voting procedure shall be at least 14 (fourteen) calendar days.

+Majority Requirements

 A consent, instruction or decision that must be given or approved by the Majority Noteholders in accordance with these Terms is adopted in case Noteholders holding in aggregate Notes with the Nominal Value representing at least 2/3 of the aggregate Nominal Value of all Notes vote in favour of such consent, instruction or decision.
-Any other decision, consent or waiver of Noteholders under these Terms is adopted in case Noteholders holding in aggregate Notes with the Nominal Value representing more than 50% of the aggregate Nominal Value of all Notes held by Noteholders present at the relevant meeting of Noteholders, where such matter is decided, vote in favour of such decision, consent or waiver.
+Any other decision, consent or waiver of Noteholders under these Terms is adopted in case Noteholders holding in aggregate Notes with the Nominal Value representing more than 50% of the aggregate Nominal Value of all Notes held by Noteholders present at the relevant meeting of Noteholders or participating in the written voting procedure, where such matter is decided, vote in favour of such decision, consent or waiver.

+Administrative Matters

-The Issuer and its Related Parties may not vote at the meeting of Noteholders and the Issuer and the Related Parties nor the Notes held by any of them shall be counted in determining the quorum or the majority requirements provided in this Section 12 above.
+The Issuer and its Related Parties may not vote at the meeting of Noteholders or participate in the written voting procedure by Noteholders, and the Issuer and the Related Parties nor the Notes held by any of them shall be counted in determining the quorum or the majority requirements provided in this Section 12 above.